 The project planning kicks off on January 15 and the event is scheduled for August 30.

-Once you have your project brief and goals outlined, you’ll be ready to work backwards and figure out all of the steps you need to take to get there.
+Once you have your project brief and goals outlined, you’ll be ready to work backwards and figure out all of the steps you need to take to get there and you can start creating a project timeline.

-In order to have a successful project timeline, you’ll need to create a list of everything that will need to happen throughout the project planning process.
-Think both big and small.
+In order to have a successful project timeline, you’ll need to create a list of everything that will need to happen throughout the project planning process all the way to your final deliverable, whether it is a report or an event.
+Think both big and small in terms of steps.
 Any tasks that will help you get your project completed on time and on budget should go on this list.

 For example, the breakdown for our client appreciation dinner might look like this: